SravanthiGaruda/PDF_Translator/README.md

 - **templates/index.html**: HTML template for the web interface.
 - **uploads**: Directory to store uploaded PDF files.
 - **backend**: Directory containing backend files such as fonts.

+---

+Feel free to copy and paste this content directly into your GitHub README file.
+Let me know if you need any further assistance!